 Why all the differences in diets?

-Still, you need the basics to keep your body fit and functioning.
+You need the basics to keep your body fit and functioning.
 Healthy fats build cell membranes, insulate your nerve fibres and construct hormones for good message conduction.
 Proteins are the building block of DNA, RNA, muscle, bone, organs and neurotransmitters.
 Bet you’d like to have some of those.
 Carbohydrates provide energy to think, move and build your body.
 Who doesn’t want that?
 Finally, you need lots of vegetables to provide the polyphenols, minerals, antioxidants, fibre, flavonoids, phytosterols, (and many more plant compounds) that help you eliminate toxins and waste.
 Did you know vegetables have over 5,000 compounds known, plus many more that are likely yet to be discovered?

 There is the South Beach diet of the 70’s that promised weight loss with low carbs.
 Currently it proports to be the easier to follow Keto diet.
 It provides healthy fats (50-55% of daily calories), quality carbs (50g net carbs per day) and lean protein (25% to 30% of daily calories).